SanjinKurelic/WeatherSystem/README.md

 For running the project, you need to have the following items:

-- ActiveMQ running on default port (8161)
+- ActiveMQ
-- installed Mule ESB Anypoint Studio
+- Mule ESB Anypoint Studio
 - Java/JDK 17

 Maven is included as Maven wrapper inside `WeatherSystemServer` directory.